myofficework000/FAANG-INTERVIEW-PREP/LEETCODE_TOP_75_QUESTIONS.md

-# Top 75 LeetCode Questions to Crack The Coding Interviews
+# Top 75 LeetCode Questions to Crack The Coding Interview

 > Click :star: if you like the project.
 Pull Request are highly appreciated.